-From playing on the “SC” Boardwalk in summer to apple picking in the fall, some of the best family vacations south of San Francisco happen when you do Santa Cruz with kids.
+From playing on the “SC” Boardwalk in summer to apple picking in the fall, some of the best family vacations happen when you do Santa Cruz with kids.

 When most people think of excursions from San Francisco, their compass points north toward the wine valleys of Napa, the rocky coast north from Bolinas, the stark hills and pine forests of Sonoma.
 But turn around, and the first major tourist center to the south is the seaside, surfing-crazed Santa Cruz.
 It’s a sweet little college town, with a beautiful main street, good for walking, java stops and adult shopping.
 But first, you must drop the kids at the SC Boardwalk.

-Summer Lovin’ Sun & Sand on the Historic Beach Boardwalk
+Summer Lovin’ Sun & Sand on the Historic Santa Cruz Beach Boardwalk

 The Santa Cruz Beach Boardwalk (400 Beach Street, Santa Cruz CA 95060) opened in 1907, and it’s the oldest of America’s great beachfront amusement parks.
 The SC, as it’s known, is still ranked “best oceanfront amusement park in America” by the theme park industry, and has rides, a few coasters, games, a wild arcade with some classic PacMan games and old mechanical fortune tellers, a Pirate ship minigolf course, and a bowling alley.
 It’s also mostly handicap accessible.

-To enhance the nostalgia, the Santa Cruz Beach Boardwalk has been a leader in the midway preservation movement and is a designated California Historic Landmark.
-The terrific rattling Giant Dipper wooden coaster turned 90 in 2014.
+To enhance the nostalgia, the SC Beach Boardwalk has been a leader in the midway preservation movement and is a designated California Historic Landmark.
+The terrific rattling Giant Dipper wooden coaster will turn 100 in 2024.
 Classic toddler rides are clustered at the south end of the Boardwalk.
 Their landmarked Looff carousel dates to 1911.
 Don’t let teens scoff at riding the carousel — adults scramble for the outermost row of horses so they can grab silver rings dispensed at the carousel’s edge to throw at a big laughing clown face.
 Sounds crazy but really fun!